andreykurenkov/andreykurenkov.github.io/writing/_posts/2016-1-22-grading-my-own-scool-essay.md

 [^1]: First, this was not his last film - what was I smoking?
 Secondly, though it is intriguing to open with the radical claim, the reader may know nothing of the director, so why go with 'most' here?
 [^2]: Still long, but better - the quote still introduced the substance of the movie and is enticing the reader by telling them they have no clue about the best documentary of all time.
 [^3]: Doesn't this just sound like a school essay?
-Just jumping in, making points, but making more effort to sound smart than to read well.
+Dry, kind of repetetive, making points about Vertov's whole career I won't back up.
 [^4]: The movie starts in a cool way, but I don't really say anything about it - why mention it?
 What I really want to get to is the second part.